 Their commission, entitled Bourne to be Wild, will creatively respond to Bourne Mill’s wildlife and heritage through a series of interventions both on-site and in Colchester’s city centre, as well as along the city’s streets and bicycle trails.
 INSTAR will work with the public, visitors to the mill and community groups to explore nature through the art of the paste-up, poster and print, co-creating a series of street level exhibitions, a visual art ‘re-wilding’ of urban spaces, collectable postcards, and a touring cycle exhibition.

-Their workshop programme will offer a rich hybrid of wildlife exploration together with illustration and printmaking activities, nurturing confidence, creativity, community and friendship.
+Their workshop programme offers a rich hybrid of wildlife exploration together with illustration and printmaking activities, nurturing confidence, creativity, community and friendship.
 Participants will be invited to mindfully declutter and untangle from life’s pressures so as to enable a sense of wild discovery, and unmute relationships with the natural world through making art, creating a collaborative and powerful voice for local nature.

 Overall the project aims to raise awareness of biodiversity, support positive attitudes and behaviours around Climate Action and the environment, and engage with new and under-represented audiences.
 The commission seeks to raise the profile of Bourne Mill as a site that can inspire the people of Colchester, and instigate a ‘call for action’ that will encourage the local community to champion both cultural heritage and wildlife.

 Above: Photos from INSTAR’s workshop at Outhouse East.
 INSTAR have been working with Firstsite’s YAK group, The Outhouse Youth Group and Craft Pride, and Level Best Trainees, as well as Colchester Makerspace.
 Collective Bourne to be Wild artworks will be pasted up on street locations from December 2023 alongside an online exhibition.